jacob222222/jacobdukuly/README.md

 ###  Network Intern – Duke Developers
 Spring 2024

  Installed and configured wireless systems for campus network Managed physical setup and team coordination

+Supported Tier 1–3 network operations by provisioning, implementing, and validating networking services.
+Managed enterprise network infrastructures using tools like SolarWinds, OpManager, Ansible, NetBox, and cloud-based solutions.
+Worked extensively with Layer 2/3 protocols (e.g., OSPF, BGP, VLANs, VRRP, EVPN-VXLAN) and performed infrastructure cabling in virtualized environments.

+Developed automation scripts using Python, Bash, and Terraform to enhance deployment and monitoring.
+Demonstrated strong skills in managing multi-vendor environments (Juniper, Arista, Cisco) and configuring firewalls (Juniper SRX, Palo Alto), including VPNs, URL filtering, and IDS/IPS.

+Used tools like Wireshark, Splunk, SNMP, NetFlow, and RADIUS for diagnostics, monitoring, and log analysis to ensure network performance and security.